SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

   - to help creating a commit messages according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standards, just use `git commit` command
 - install Xcode project file and adds a run script to ensure that SwiftLint checks are getting executed when you are working within XCode

-If you choose to run the script please make sure your dev machine has `python` and `npm`
+If you choose to run the script please make sure your dev machine has
+- `python` (with `pip` as package manager which is included with 3.4+) and
+  - tip: you can use [pyenv](https://github.com/pyenv/pyenv) to manage and switch between multiple python versions
+- `npm` (with `npx` as package runner which is included with 5.2+)

 ## Legal stuff